janiv/gator/README.md

 So if you chose a different username, password, or port for you Postgres installation change them accordingly.

+## Getting databases up and running
+Once you have created a database and have a config file it's to create the tables you will need.
+Open a terminal use command:
+`psql "postgres://postgres:@localhost:5432/gator"`
+to access the gator database using psql.
+Then copy and paste the create table statements found in sql/schema portion of the project.
+Do them in numerical order.
+So `CREATE TABLE users ...` first, then feeds, feed_follows, and finally posts.

+Once you've done that in psql run command `\dt` and you should see the tables you just created.
+You can then enter `\q` to exit out of psql.

 ## Running gator and a fixing a problem that *may* occur
 So you've installed Go, and Postgres, and then you've created your config file and database.